MOOZY: A Patient-First Foundation Model for Computational Pathology: Results

-Together, these two scores suggest that MOOZY attends broadly while maintaining balanced focus between tumor and surrounding tissue.
+{\textbf{Multi-stage Ablation.}} \Cref{tab:multistage_ablation_summary} reports macro-average results for five configurations.
+With the case aggregator held out, adding SSL pretraining improves all three metrics.
+Stage~2 only without the case aggregator reaches 0.743 weighted F1, 0.721 weighted ROC-AUC, and 0.664 balanced accuracy, which MOOZY without the case aggregator raises to 0.749, 0.737, and 0.682.
+The case aggregator further raises these values to 0.769, 0.763, and 0.702.
+When trained from scratch without SSL, adding the case aggregator reduces performance (Stage~2 only at 0.731/0.697/0.659).
+Task-wise breakdowns are in \Cref{appendix_sec:stage1_moozy_comparison,tab:stage1_moozy_taskwise}, \Cref{appendix_sec:stage2_moozy_comparison,tab:stage2_moozy_taskwise}, and \Cref{appendix_sec:stage2_nocaseagg_moozy_comparison,tab:stage2_nocaseagg_moozy_taskwise}.

+{\textbf{Case Aggregator Ablation.}} We ablate the case aggregator by comparing MOOZY without the case aggregator (Stage~2 slide encoder with mean slide pooling)\footnote{The case aggregator is trained as part of MOOZY and discarded only at inference, where per-slide embeddings are mean-pooled instead.} against full MOOZY (\Cref{tab:multistage_ablation_summary}).
+The aggregator raises macro weighted F1 from 0.749 to 0.769, AUC from 0.737 to 0.763, and balanced accuracy from 0.682 to 0.702.
+Task-wise, F1 improves on 14 of 16 tasks, AUC on 12, and balanced accuracy on 13.
+Full task-wise results are provided in \Cref{appendix_sec:case_aggregator_ablation,tab:meanpool_moozy_taskwise}.

+{\textbf{Attention Map Analysis.}} To examine where each encoder concentrates on the slide, a board-certified pathologist reviewed attention maps for 20 representative WSIs sampled from eight held-out evaluation cohorts and five encoders.
+Two scores were assigned per image: the shift score (1–5, where 1 is cancer-focused, 3 is balanced, and 5 is non-cancer-focused) and the semantic-gap score (1–3, where 1 indicates rare and 3 indicates frequent gaps in diagnostically relevant tissue).
+MOOZY achieved the lowest mean gap score (1.00), followed by TITAN (1.38) and PRISM (1.75).
+On shift, MOOZY was near balanced (2.63) and TITAN closest to exact balance (3.13), while PRISM (2.38) were more cancer-biased.
+These two scores suggest that MOOZY attends broadly while maintaining balanced focus between tumor and surrounding tissue.
 A plausible explanation comes from the two-stage objective.
 In Stage~1, masked-region prediction and agreement across global and local views encourage the model to use distributed contextual evidence instead of relying on a few high-response hotspots.
 In Stage~2, supervision across diverse endpoints and cohorts favors features that stay informative in both malignant and non-malignant tissue contexts.
 A representative example is shown in \Cref{fig:attention_maps_main}.
 Heatmap generation details and additional examples are provided in \Cref{appendix_sec:attention_maps_generation,appendix_sec:attention_maps}.

 {\textbf{Qualitative Analysis.}} To complement quantitative results, we visualize UMAP~\cite{mcinnes2018umap} embeddings for three representative tasks (CPTAC cancer type, pan-dataset anatomical site, and TCGA cancer type) across four slide encoders (\Cref{fig:embedding_qualitative_umap}).
 MOOZY shows the clearest separation on CPTAC and TCGA cancer type, TITAN is close behind, and Madeleine/PRISM show more overlap.
 On anatomical site, TITAN is strongest, with MOOZY and Madeleine comparable and PRISM weaker. t-SNE~\cite{vandermaaten2008tsne} and PCA stability diagnostics confirm the same pattern (\Cref{appendix_sec:embedding_visualization_config,fig:embedding_qualitative_tsne,appendix_sec:pca_stability_math}).